The Big Raid in Young County During October of 1864

 Tom Hamby, and son, P.K.
 Hamby, and T.J.
 (Dock) Wilson, hid their families about 250 yards southwest of the houses, in a rock cave.
 These heroic frontiersmen then mounted their steeds, and hurried to the home of Wm.
 Bragg and warned the families there to leave their home and hide in the rocks, as their families had been hidden.
 From Wm.
 Bragg's home, they swiftly rode to the ranch of H.G.
 Williams, and then hurried to the home of Geo.
 Bragg to warn them the Comanches were coming, and crushing everything in their path.
 And here at the George Bragg Ranch, where three or four families had "forted up," occurred the hardest fighting.

 When Tom and P.K.
 Hamby, and T.J.
 (Dock) Wilson, reached the Bragg ranch, the members of the various families were thrown in the same house.
 The following people were then present: Tom Hamby and son, P.K.
 Hamby, T.J.
 (Dock) Wilson, Mr. and Mrs. Geo.
-Bragg, Mrs. Mason Brag, Mrs. Mart Bragg, Billy, Margaret and Sabil Bragg, who were small children; also Eliza and -- Bragg (Colored), and a negro woman named Frank.
+Bragg, Mrs. Mason Brag, Mrs. Mart Bragg, Billy, Margaret and Sabil Bragg, who were small children; also Eliza and -- Bragg (Colored), and an African woman named Frank.

 In a short time, many Indians surrounded the house, which was constructed in accordance with frontier fashion, out of pickets, in the ground.
 Here was fought one of the most desperate fights ever fought on the West Texas frontier.
 The women and children were ordered under the bed.
 The very few male frontiersmen defended as best they could, the little picket pioneer cabin, which was stormed by approximately two hundred savages, hideously decorated for war.
 T.J.
 Wilson received a mortal wound early in the fight, and said, "Bragg, I am a dead man."